 Not really uncharted territory anymore but for die-hard blue-blooded Windsor fanatic Ford guys (like me), this topic is a tad cringe-worthy.
 But I decided to put my own reservations aside and used logic and science to get to the bottom of this LS swap Foxbody Mustang stuff.
 Heads up: This is a topic for adults, both sides can’t seem to have discussions without resorting to childish memes.
 I’m just trying to research and build valid arguments.

 First, What is an LS?

 If you haven’t heard about LS engines, for real?
 You haven’t?
 GM started with a clean sheet of paper (and copied Ford?
 More on that later…) and redid their V8 designs from ground-up back in 1995.
-Most are cast iron blocks while performance versions are all aluminium with cast-iron cylinder liners.
-Keep in mind that there a TON of different LS engines and variances, it’s almost mind blowing.
+Most are cast iron blocks while performance versions are all aluminum with cast-iron cylinder liners.
+Keep in mind that there a TON of different LS engines and variances, it’s almost mind-blowing.
 All LS engines mostly share the same traits though, such as:

 - 4.40” bore centers

 - 4 bolt per cylinder head bolt pattern